Mesih Pasha: Grand Vizierate and death

 In spring 1501, Mesih was named Grand Vizier, and left Constantinople to suppress the rebellion by the Warsak tribe in Anatolia which was supporting a Karamanid pretender known as Mustafa.
 Through his diplomatic skills, Mesih was able to persuade the Warsaks to end their support of Mustafa.
 Upon his return to Constantinople, the Franco-Venetian invasion of Lesbos occurred, which so infuriated Bayezid that he struck Mesih with his bow.
 Shortly afterward, Mesih was injured while supervising the suppression of a fire in Galata, and died of his wounds (November 1501).

 He was buried in a mosque erected by his brother in the Aksaray district of Constantinople, which Mesih had completed after Hass Murad's death in battle.
 Mesih had also established a mosque in Gallipoli in c.
 1478.

 Family

-Mesih had three known sons: Ali Bey, Mahmud Čelebi, and Bali Bey, who served as sanjak bey of Vulçitrin in 1503.
+Mesih had three known sons: Ali Bey, Mahmud Çelebi, and Bali Bey, who served as sanjak bey of Vulçitrin in 1503.

+In 1506 Ali Bey married in second marriage Fatma Hanımsultan, daughter of Ayşe Sultan, and they had a son, Ahmed Bey, who married his cousin, the daughter of Fatma Sultan.

+Ali Bey had also a son by his first marriage, named Ahmed Bey too.
+In 1506 he married Fatma's sister, Kamerşah Hanımsultan.